Engee documentation

 MaximumDelay

-Specify the output that the block generates until the simulation time exceeds the time delay input as a scalar, vector or matrix.
+Specify the output data that the block generates until the simulation time exceeds the input time delay value.

 InitialOutput